flyteorg/flytesnacks/docs/getting_started/package_register.md

 - Uses the `PROJECT_NAME` specified in the `pyflyte init` command, which in this case is `my_project`.
 - Will not use any remote registry.
-- Uses the git sha to version your tasks and workflows.
+- Uses the git revision SHA1 to version your tasks and workflows.
 ```

 You can override the default values with the following flags: